anish-shanbhag/autoblog/README.md

 # In Development

-Cryogen is currently in development.
+AutoBlog is currently in development.
 Stay tuned for a beta release in the near future.